Wind-WindKids/winding/samples/sophieandwind/ice.md

 @image:
 A car driving on a coastal road, with the ocean visible in the distance.
 The sky is clear and blue, with a few clouds.
 The car is a modern sedan, and we see it from behind, driving away from us.

+--
+salt_and_ice_text: page, portrait-oriented
+--
+@text: small
+They went sailing and came back in the late afternoon, skin warm, jackets and hair stiff with salt.

+“Salt melts ice,” Wind said, brushing it from his sleeve.

+The phone blinked awake in his hand, still warm from the sun.

+One new message.

+*Hi, Wind.*

+He stared at it, the taste of salt still on his lips, and for the first time in months he felt calm and certain.
+And the sky inside him felt clear.

+--
+salt_and_ice: page, image, portrait-oriented
+--
+@image:
+Wind, at the coast, in the background a catamaran sailboat on the water.